Equitable Mortgage: Meaning, Importance, Differences & How It Works

 Judicial Rights Associated With Movable and Immovable Property

-Judicial rights associated with movable and immovable property differ based on their legal classification and treatment under the law.
-Immovable property (lands or buildings) rights typically include ownership, transfer, exclusive possession, use, development, and legal protection against infringements.
+Judicial rights associated with movable and immovable property differ based on legal classification.
+Immovable property (lands or buildings) rights include ownership, transfer, exclusive possession, use, development, and legal protection against infringements under Indian law and Contract Law.

-Movable property (vehicles or furniture) are similar, but ownership transfer procedures are generally simpler and less formal.
-They can also be used as collateral.
+Movable property (vehicles or furniture) has simpler ownership transfer procedures and can also serve as collateral.

 Both categories share rights such as seeking legal remedies, enforcing contracts, addressing inheritance issues and potentially dealing with an equitable lien.
 The latter is less common for movable property due to its generally lower value.

-If you are looking for a mortgage loan options, SMFG India Credit offers Loans Against Property up to 70%* of the property’s market value, depending on your eligibility.
+If you are looking for mortgage loan options, SMFG India Credit offers Loans Against Property up to 70%* of the property’s market value, depending on your eligibility.
+Use our Loan Against Property EMI calculator to estimate your monthly obligations and apply online today!
 Contact us or visit your nearest branch to know more.

 * Please note that this article is for your knowledge only.
 Loans are disbursed at the sole discretion of SMFG India Credit.
 Final approval, loan terms, disbursal process, foreclosure charges and foreclosure process will be subject to SMFG India Credit's policy at the time of loan application.
 If you wish to know more about our products and services, please contact us